East Cornwall · PL13

 Why Polperro is its own job.

-Conservation Area covers the entire harbour and historic core; AONB and Heritage Coast across the parish.
+The planning backdrop in East Cornwall is real, not abstract: conservation Area covers the entire harbour and historic core; AONB and Heritage Coast across the parish.
 Vehicle restrictions and tight access shape construction logistics on every project.
 For building regulations package specifically, parts of Polperro sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Polperro drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Polperro project as a PL13-area job first — not a generic Cornwall job with a postcode bolted on.
+Treat the PL13 parish brief as the design brief and the Polperro application has somewhere to land.
+Whether the project is on whitewashed cottages around the harbour in the centre or further out toward Looe, the building regulations package response is locally tuned.

 Planning note